 Under the Tax Cuts and Jobs Act, as modified by the Coronavirus Aid, Relief, and Economic Security Act, or CARES Act, U.S. federal net operating losses ("NOLs") incurred in 2018 and in future years may be carried forward indefinitely, but the deductibility of such federal NOLs is limited.
 It is uncertain if and to what extent various states will conform to the Tax Cuts and Jobs Act.
 To the extent that we continue to generate taxable losses for United States federal income tax purposes, unused NOLs will carry forward to offset future taxable income (subject to any applicable limitations), if any.
-Under Sections 382 and 383 of the Code, as amended, if a corporation undergoes an "ownership change," generally defined as a greater than 50% change (by value) in its equity ownership over a three-year period, the corporation's ability to use its pre-change NOLs and other pre-change tax attributes (such as research tax credits) to offset its post-change income may be limited.
-We believe we may have triggered an "ownership change" limitation; however, we have not completed a study in accordance with Sections 382 and 383 of the Code to determine whether this ownership change has occurred.
+Under Sections 382 and 383 of the Internal Revenue Code, as amended, if a corporation undergoes an "ownership change," generally defined as a greater than 50% change (by value) in its equity ownership over a three-year period, the corporation's ability to use its pre-change NOLs and other pre-change tax attributes (such as research tax credits) to offset its post-change income may be significantly limited.
+We believe we may have triggered an "ownership change" limitation; however, we have not completed a study in accordance with Sections 382 and 383 of the Code to determine whether this ownership change has occurred or what the possible effects of an ownership change would be on our ability to use NOLs.
 We may also experience ownership changes in the future as a result of subsequent shifts in our share ownership.
 As a result, if we earn net taxable income, our ability to use our pre-change NOL carryforwards to offset U.S. federal taxable income may be subject to limitations, which could potentially result in increased future tax liability to us.
 Similar provisions of U.S. state tax law may also apply to limit our use of accumulated state tax attributes, including our state NOLs.
 In addition, at the state level, there may be periods during which the use of NOLs is suspended or otherwise limited, which could accelerate or permanently increase state taxes owed.
-As a result, even if we attain profitability, we may be unable to use a material portion of our NOLs and other tax attributes, which could negatively impact our future cash flows.
+As a result, even if we attain profitability, we may be unable

-We do not intend to pay dividends on our common stock so any returns will be limited to the value of our shares.
+We do not intend to pay dividends on our common stock so any returns to investors will be limited to the value of our shares.